line/headver/README.md

 - "Why `update to 1.0.3` commit should be in commit history?
 The version number is not a logic but just a package."
 - "User got a crash in version 1.4.3 but have no idea how old the version is.
 Is it outdated for months so?"
 - "What was the affected version and how long did we take to get fixed?"
 - "In this release, do we update a minor number or patch?
-We've spent a day and discussed a lot."
+We've discussed it all day long."

 The HeadVer deeply thought these questions and defined rules to cover up all of them.